a-mufasa/CSCE-2014/README.md

 # CSCE-2014
-Programming Foundations C++ Labs and Projects.
+Programming Foundations II C++ Labs and Projects.
 These are purely for showing some of the techniques and foundational C++ knowledge gained from the course.
 Thanks to Dr. Wing Ning Li for teaching this course and I am posting these in honor of his retirement